rebekahdixon/gym_project/README.md

 Introduction:
-Created for the week 5 solo project of Codeclan (Cohort E26), this program allows for
+Created for the week 5 solo project of Codeclan (Cohort E26), this program is for a Gym that helps them to manage memberships, and register members for classes.

 To Run:
 Create appropriate db